grahamleslie/grahamleslie.github.io/_posts/2023-07-09-building-a-simple-home-server.md

 To host a DNS server in Ubuntu Server, you need to modify `/etc/systemd/resolved.conf` to disable the default listener on port 53.

 Last, I created a `Caddyfile` to configure `caddy`.
-It just has an entry for each domain (example: `plex.home`) and routes it to the correct port exposed by the container.
+It just has an entry for each domain (example: `nextcloud.home`) and routes it to the correct port exposed by the container.

 ## Docker